Master of Administration in Justice Involved Care Curriculum

 Core Courses and Descriptions

-Analyze and or design guiding finance principles and strategies within the institution, identify cost-conserving methodologies, examine income generation streams (e.g., agribusiness, private industry relationships, generation of volunteer care that subsidizes online care, and funding for life coaches to follow returning citizens as they return to their communities.
-Analysis of current fiscal drivers and model development to align costs and cost-savings for reallocation into more beneficial activities (e.g., family and child visitation centers, telephone, and other communication encumbrances), and costs for health care (e.g., oral health care).
+Financial Analysis of Correctional Operations (3 credit hours) Analyze finance principles and strategies within the institution, identifying cost-conserving methodologies, (e.g., agribusiness, private industry relationships, and generation of volunteer car).
+Analysis of current fiscal drivers and model development to align costs and cost-savings (i.e. staffing turnover, training, and technology development) for reallocation into more beneficial activities (e.g., staff retention, educational programs, family and child visitation centers, communication encumbrances), and costs for health care (e.g., oral health care).